Capital punishment in the United States: Pre-Furman history

-The possibility of challenging the constitutionality of the death penalty became progressively more realistic after the Supreme Court of the United States decided on Trop v.
+The possibility of challenging the constitutionality of the death penalty became progressively more realistic after the Supreme Court of the United States decided Trop v.
 Dulles in 1958.
-The Supreme Court declared explicitly, for the first time, that the Eighth Amendment's cruel and unusual punishment clause must draw its meaning from the "evolving standards of decency that mark the progress of a maturing society", rather than from its original meaning.
-Also in the 1932 case Powell v.
-Alabama, the court made the first step of what would later be called "death is different" jurisprudence, when it held that any indigent defendant was entitled to a court-appointed attorney in capital cases – a right that was only later extended to non-capital defendants in 1963, with Gideon v.
-Wainwright.
+The Supreme Court declared explicitly, for the first time, that the Eighth Amendment's cruel and unusual punishment clause must draw its meaning from the “evolving standards of decency that mark the progress of a maturing society,” rather than from its original meaning.
+This approach built on the Court's earlier statement in Weems v.
+United States (1910) that the meaning of the Eighth Amendment was “not fastened to the obsolete” but could acquire new meaning “as public opinion becomes enlightened by a humane justice.”